Applications due Jan. 31

 - Brief (2-page maximum) research plan including summary budget;

 - Scholar award does not allow indirect costs.
 Scholar letters must acknowledge that this grant does not allow indirect costs.
-This statement can be used/modified: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable institutional/school policy.”
+This statement can be used/modified within the letter: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable institutional/school policy.”
 Consult LSO@vanderbilt.edu for further guidance.

-- Translational award allows 10 percent indirect costs; indirect cost statement is not required.
+- Translational award allows 10 percent indirect costs; an indirect cost statement is not required.